-This Friday children all around the country will be celebrating Valentine’s Day with their classmates.
+On Valentine’s Day, children all around the country will be celebrating with their classmates.
 Some children will bring in cards and candy, some cookies and cupcakes, and some may even bring in a big ‘ole red cake.
 But not my kiddos.
 I know there will be plenty of sweet goodness to go around and instead of contributing sugar, I often go for something a bit different.
 Last year we did pencils and this year we did bubbles!
+These Easy Valentine’s Day Bubble Favors are so cute and fun.

 I got a Silhouette Cameo for Christmas this year and I’ve been anxiously awaiting to put it to work since it arrived on my doorstep.
 Except for the steep learning curve, I love this thing.
 It definitely makes crafting so much easier!